SoftFluent/CodeFluent-Entities-Documentation/README.md

 **Visual Studio Integration**: The graphical modeler is fully integrated in Microsoft Visual Studio (from 2008 to 2015).

-**Application-wide**: Apply application-wide changes in a few clicks such as cache and naming conventions.
+**Application-wide**: Apply application-wide changes, such as cache and naming conventions, in a few clicks.

 **Absorb functional changes**: Improve your agility by accepting model changes at any time.